-This post is about to download the latest utility setup of Kyocera scanner.
+This post is about downloading the latest utility setup of the Kyocera scanner.
 By using this utility you can save scanned images into a PC/AT compatible PC, it runs on Windows 9x/ME/NT4/2000/XP.
 This version can be installed in two different modes, either as a stand-alone application or as a service that will run when the user is logged off or the computer is locked.
 It requires a Pentium 133MHz (150MHz for Windows ME) or more with a minimum of 64MB RAM and at least 20MB of HDD space.
-It can support several models which we have mentioned below.
+This software also supported several models which we have mentioned below.

 KM-6030, KM-6230, KM-6330, KM-7530, KM-8030, KM-C2520, KM-C2525E, KM-C2630D, KM-C3225, KM-C3225E, KM-C3232, KM-C3232E, KM-C4035E, KM-C830, KM-C830D, KM-C850D, KM-P4850w. etc.

-This exploit attacks the Kyocera Mita File Utility 188.8.131.52 that is part of a scan to desktop.
+This exploit attacks the Kyocera Mita File Utility 18.104.22.168 that is part of a scan to a desktop computer system.
 There are several bugs in this service.
 First, there is no authentication.
-This means anyone can upload a file to the target PC.
-Second, the file can contain anything, including binary data.
-Finally, the file name can be altered to include directory information, thus redirecting the file from the default upload location to a specified location.
-Combined, the service will allow a remote attacker to upload any file to any location on the system.
+This means anyone can upload a file to the target Computer system.
+Second, the file can easily contain anything, including binary data.
+Finally, the file name is most be include direct information, thus redirecting the file from the default upload location to a specified location on your computer.
+Combined, the service will also allow a remote attacker to upload any file to any location on the windows computer system.

-If you do not know the correct ID number of the client side account, you can use the included getting command to scan a system to detect any and all ID numbers.
+If you do not know the correct ID number of the client-side account, you can use the included getting command to scan a system to detect any and all ID numbers.
 This will also provide you with any associated passwords required by the printer to upload documents.
-Now download the latest setup of Kyocera Scanner file utility from provided links below.
+Now you can easily download the latest setup of Kyocera Scanner file utility from provided links below.